jhunulata123/CRUD-Application/README.md

 # User-Management_System
-#### This is a simple CRUD (Create, Read, Update, Delete) application developed using Node.js & MongoDB database.
-The application allows the management of users' data.
-It shows how to store and retrieve all this data in the MongoDB cloud database.
+#### This simple CRUD (Create, Read, Update, Delete) application was developed using Node.js & MongoDB database.
+The application allows the management of users data.
+It shows storing and retrieving all this data in the MongoDB cloud database.

 # Features
 * Create: Users can create a new user account by providing the required information.